Dust diffusion in SPH simulations of an isolated galaxy: Results

 Figure~\ref{fig:RadialDZ} shows the radial profile of the dust-to-metal ratio \DtoZ at early and late times.
 Observational data are taken from \citet{2012MNRAS.423...38M}.
 At early times, there are major differences between the models.
 In the \NoDiff\ run, \DtoZ is roughly constant at \DtoZ$\sim 0.1$ within the disk, but rapidly drops beyond $r \gtrsim 2 R_{25}$.
 In the other runs, it is slightly larger in the center but drops to \DtoZ$ \sim 7 \times 10^{-2}\,$ beyond $r \gtrsim 0.3 - 0.5 R_{25}$.
 The central increase in \DtoZ is larger with weaker diffusion.
 With strong diffusion, there is no increase in the central value of \DtoZ, but at intermediate radii it is still lower than without diffusion.
 In the runs with diffusion, the drop in \DtoZ beyond $r \sim 2 R_{25}$ is shallower and happens at larger radii than in the \NoDiff\ run.
 The profile in the \HiRes\ run is very different from those in the \Diff\ and \StrongDiff\ runs, indicating that \DtoZ might be sensitive to the details of the feedback prescription.
 In all runs, the values of \DtoZ tend to be higher than the observed values in Holmberg II. \DtoZ tends to decrease with increasing radius, a trend which is captured in the runs with diffusion, slightly improving the agreement compared to the run without diffusion, where \DtoZ is constant throughout the disk.

 The radial trend of the dust-to-metal ratio at early times may be explained by the fact that the galaxy is still actively star forming, which leads to stronger feedback and efficient outward advection of dust- and metal-enriched particles.
 In the \NoDiff\ run, this leads to the build-up of a constant \DtoZ profile consistent with the yield relation.
 In the runs with diffusion, the large grains diffuse into the outer parts of the disk where they can be shattered, leading to the formation of small grains.
 At this point, the gas in the center is still hosting mostly large grains and thus diffusion transports some of the small shattered fragments to the central region.
-Since the only sources of dust grains in the outer parts of the disk are advection and diffusion of large grains from the center, this leads to lower dust-to-metal ratios in this region.
-With stronger diffusion this asymmetry is stronger leading to lower values of \DtoZ in the outer parts of the disk and initially larger values in the center.
-If shattering can deplete the abundance of large grains in the outer disk fast enough, diffusion can further enhance the outward advection of large grains from the center, shifting the small-to-large grain ratio \DsDl towards larger values.
+The small grains accrete gas-phase metals, so that the dust-to-gas ratio in the center slightly increases.
 However, the central star-forming part of the disk is a very hostile environment for small grains at early times, since sputtering due to SN explosions efficiently consumes their abundances.
 Thus the overall destruction rate of small grains in the central region increases with increasing diffusion rate, resulting in lower \DtoZ in the central region.
+Since the only sources of dust grains in the outer parts of the disk are advection and diffusion of large grains from the center, this leads to lower dust-to-metal ratios in this region.